FriendSoftwareLabs/friendchat/README.md

 * Only finished features or patches will be merged with master.
 * All commits to master must be reviewed by atleast one person ( Espen )
 * Squash commit log on merge to master.
 Make the merge commit descriptive.
-* Dev is for fooling around.
+* Dev is for fooling around / testing.
 It will be updated from master.

 The purpose here is to keep master git log as a useful history, for things like writing patch notes and checking up on what was added when by who.